-“The Nationals stepped out of that Cabinet decision and did not support the process of that legislation through Cabinet.”
+“The Nationals stepped out of that Cabinet decision and we did not support the process of that legislation through Cabinet.”

 “The fact that legislation has been brought into Parliament without addressing these concerns is a breach of good process in our view,” Mr Redman said.

 “If we were to support this legislation, we would have no visibility over the contractual arrangements that are so critical when making the sale of a major piece of infrastructure.”

 Mr Redman labelled the State Government’s process “fundamentally flawed” and said The Nationals WA could not see a pathway to support the sale of the Fremantle Port.